FATF Full Form-Financial Action Task Force

 The FATF is a policy-making body that develops and promotes global standards to combat illicit financial activities.
 It evaluates countries' efforts in implementing its recommendations and issues reports identifying jurisdictions that pose financial risks due to weak anti-money laundering (AML) and counter-terrorist financing (CFT) measures.

-The FATF has 39 members, including major economies like the United States, the United Kingdom, China, and the European Commission.
+The FATF has 39 members, including major economies like the United States, United Kingdom, China, and the European Commission.
 It also collaborates with regional organizations such as the Asia/Pacific Group on Money Laundering (APG) and the Caribbean Financial Action Task Force (CFATF).

 FATF’s Key Objectives